jbpoline/ohbm2014_talk_imaging_genetics/talk.md

 ======================================================

 * In general: Nature, "Reducing our irreproducibility", 2013.
-    - A new mechanism for independently replicating findings needed: Nature Biotech.
-(2012)
+    - New mechanism for independently replicating needed
-    - Easy to misinterpret artefacts as biologically important results: Nature (2012)
+    - Easy to misinterpret artefacts as biologically important
-    - Too many sloppy mistakes: Nature (2012)
+    - Too many sloppy mistakes
     - Revised standard for statistical evidence (PNAS 2013)

-* In epidemiology
+> * In epidemiology
     - Ioannidis 2011: “The FP/FN Ratio in Epidemiologic Studies:”

-* In social sciences and in psychology
+> * In social sciences and in psychology
     - Reproducibility Project: Psychology (open science foundation)
     - Simmons, et al. “...
 Undisclosed Flexibility ...
 Allows Presenting Anything as Significant.”
 2011.

-* In cognitive neuroscience
+> * In cognitive neuroscience
     - Barch, Deanna M., and Tal Yarkoni.
 “Special Issue on Reliability and Replication in Cognitive and Affective Neuroscience Research.”
 2013.

 Reproducibility - evidence of the problem